A Building for North Carolina

 Water-efficient native landscaping

-- First UNC site to use reclaimed water for toilet flushing and other non-potable uses
+- First UNC site to use reclaimed water from a nearby OWASA treatment plant for toilet flushing and other non-potable uses

 Renewable Energy and Energy Conservation